 Place the grout rake in the joint and push quite hard.
 Move the rake up and down and you will see the grout begin to powder and drop.
 Grout is tough so this takes some time but, as said before, 2mm is the very least you need to remove to allow the new grout to stay in the joints.

-See our projects on ceramic tiling and grouting wall and floor tiles to finish the job.
-We also have other tiling projects so if you look to the left, under "Related Projects" there will be plenty there to help you.
+See our projects on ceramic tiling and how to grout wall and floor tiles to finish the job.
+We also have other tiling projects so if you look to the right, under "Related Projects" there will be plenty there to help you.